Programming with Transact-SQL 2 day training course from £590.00 plus VAT

 What are the course times?

-Courses start at 9.30am start on the first day of your course.
-Subsequent days will usually start at 9am but check with your instructor.
-The course will end by 4.30pm each day.
+Courses start at 9:30am start on the first day of your course.
+Subsequent days will usually start 30 minutes earlier but check with your instructor.
+The course will end by 4:30am each day.

 Do I need to bring anything?